ibexa/documentation-developer/docs/updating/from_1.x_2.x/update_db_to_2.5.md

 !!! caution "Avoid exception when migrating from eZ Publish"

-    If you [migrated to v1.13 from eZ Publish](../../migrating/migrating_from_ez_publish.md), and want to upgrade to eZ Platform, an exception will occur when you run the `bin/console ezplatform:page:migrate` command and the database contains internal drafts of Landing Pages.
+    If you [migrated to v1.13 from eZ Publish](../../migrating/migrating_from_ez_publish.md), and want to upgrade to v2.5, an exception will occur when you run the `bin/console ezplatform:page:migrate` command and the database contains internal drafts of Landing Pages.

     To avoid this exception, you must first [remove all internal drafts before you migrate](../../migrating/migrating_from_ez_publish.md#migration_exception).